The-Marcy-Lab-School/6-0-0-nodes-and-linked-lists/README.md

 Here are some of the most important ones:

 Insertion at the head: O(1) - Constant time.
-Since we're only manipulating the head pointer, the time it takes to insert a new node at the beginning of the list remains constant, regardless of the list's size.
+Since we're only manipulating the head pointer, inserting a new node at the beginning of the list remains constant, regardless of the list's size.

 Deletion from the tail: O(n) - Linear time.
 Deleting a node from the tail requires traversing the entire list to reach the second-to-last node.
 Thus, the time it takes to delete a node from the end of the list grows linearly with the size of the list.

 Searching: O(n) - Linear time.
-To find a specific value in a singly linked list, we need to traverse the list from the head to the tail, or until we find the target value.
+To find a specific value in a singly linked list, we need to traverse the list from the head to the tail or until we find the target value.
 As the size of the list grows, the time it takes to search also increases linearly.

 Accessing a value at a specific index: O(n) - Linear time.
-Similar to searching, accessing a value at a particular index requires traversing the list from the head until reaching the desired index.
+Like searching, accessing a value at a particular index requires traversing the list from the head until reaching the desired index.
 As with searching, the time complexity is linear in the worst case.

-Oh wait!
+Oh, wait!
 What are single and doubly Linked lists?